Wednesday, April 2, 2025

 Automotive Sector

-UPVC finds applications in the automotive industry, particularly in manufacturing interior trim components, due to its durability, ease of molding, and resistance to abrasion.
+UPVC finds applications in the automotive industry, particularly in manufacturing interior trim components, due to its durability, ease of moulding, and resistance to abrasion.

 Medical Devices